13 min read

-Peaceful Assembly Act - Organising protests without getting fined
+Peaceful Assembly Act 1992 (QLD): Organising protests without getting fined

 Here’s some basic advice on navigating the rules for holding public rallies and marches in Brisbane, which are governed by the Peaceful Assembly Act 1992.
 This process can also be used for other community events that are seeking to occupy part of a roadway without the prohibitively high costs of hiring a traffic control company.

-This is not a detailed guide on how to organise a protest, but simply a rundown of the specific rules that apply to protests in Brisbane.
+This is not a detailed guide on how to organise a protest or other public event, but simply a rundown of the specific rules that apply to peaceful assemblies in Brisbane.
 These rules can sometimes be overridden by special legislation for specific locations and events, such as with the G20 or the Commonwealth Games.

 Disclaimer: The following is general advice only.
 I’m not a lawyer, and this information should not be interpreted as specific legal advice regarding individual situations.